cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - AI doesn't wait for the player to let his base grow and/or tech up to the highest level
 - AI's MCV goes to tiberium and deploys there for extra base, AI limitations for buildings, etc. will grow on each MCV deployment
 - AI scans for human Naval objects, if he detects a Naval stuff, it will upscale his Naval and Air stuff
-- AI lowers tank production if human goes naval and GroundWar is disabled (Allies still build Chronotanks beacause they can Chronoshift)
+- AI lowers tank production if human goes naval and GroundWar is disabled (Allies still build Chronotanks because they can Chronoshift)
 - AI Medics and Mechanics now only repairs friendly units
 - Sight range of the MCV is increased, this was needed to get the AI to find a deploy spot
 - ChronoKillCargo set to False.
 Chronoshifting APCs or transports will not kill any passengers or cargo